NAL-i5K/jbrowse-plugin-linkout/README.md

 # jbrowse-plugin-linkout

-> Template to quickly start a new JBrowse plugin
+> The plugin that automatically adds link outs to the national center for biotechnology information (NCBI) feature page if a feature has NCBI ids on JBrowse, a new kind of genome browser that runs on the web, desktop.

 ## Usage